tetratelabs/wazero/RATIONALE.md

 ```

 This allows users one place to look for errors, and also the benefit that if anything internally opens a resource, but
 errs, there's nothing they need to close.
-In other words the call site using config is fully responsible to close any
+In other words, users don't need to track which resources need closing on
-resources that happened with later errors.
+partial error, as that is handled internally by the only code that can read configuration fields.

 ### Why are configuration immutable?
 While it seems certain scopes like `Runtime` won't repeat within a process, they do, possibly in different goroutines.